CesSolutions/Ces.CADAssistant.UserManual/README.md

   It will delete the generated code and the user will have to select all the elements from the beginning.
   </li>
   <li><b>Apply To Assembly : </b>
-  Apply the generated code to the assembly file (the file must be active in CATIA).
+  Apply the generated code to the assembly file (the file must be active in CAD).
   </li>
   <li><b>Apply To Part : </b>
-    Apply the generated code to the part file (the file must be active in CATIA).
+    Apply the generated code to the part file (the file must be active in CAD).
   </li>
   <li><b>Selection Area : </b>
   If you pay attention to this area, you will see that the program has created tabs with the same name according to the groups that we defined in the "Coding System Details" section for a "system" and displayed the information of each group in it.